overfullstack/overfullstack.github.io/src/pages/2016-10-26-functional-programming-with-java-8/index.md

 ---
 <!-- TODO: Refine the blog posts, so they actually look like blog posts and not your scribbled notes -->
 ### FP vs OOP Simply:
-- Whenever I write some code to deal with data about an entity then functional programming seems to work best.
+- Whenever I write some code to deal with data about an entity, then functional programming seems to work best.
-- Whenever I write some code to simulate that entity then object-oriented programming seems to work best.
+- Whenever I write some code to simulate that entity, then object-oriented programming seems to work best.
 <!--more-->

 For example, if we have to design a system that deals with **People**, we use OOP to design a **Person** class, which holds the state and behavior of a person.
 But let us say, we need to perform an operation to calculate age of every person based on their DOB, OOP tells us to keep that as a function inside **Person** class.
 But if you as FP, it looks at it like a mathematical data-driven operation.
 It suggests you to prepare a function independent of a person class, which can be called with DOB as input, and we get age as output.
 We can **Evaluate** ages of all people by passing them through this function.